Barry Marshall Lecture

-Held annually near the anniversary of his death, the Barry Marshall Memorial Lecture presents an eminent speaker in Theology.
+Held every two years near the anniversary of his death, the Barry Marshall Memorial Lecture presents an eminent speaker in Theology.

-The memory of Barry Russell Marshall, a former College Chaplain and lecturer in the Theological School, is commemorated by an annual memorial Eucharist and a Lecture.
-Barry died suddenly at Oxford on 12 August 1970 from head injuries received in a serious fall.
-He was shortly to have become Principal of Pusey House, a centre for theological scholarship and research.
+The life of Barry Russell Marshall, former College Chaplain and lecturer in the Theological School, is commemorated with a memorial Eucharist and Lecture.
+Barry died suddenly at Oxford on 12 August 1970 from head injuries received in a fall.
+He was shortly to have become Principal of Pusey House, a centre for theological scholarship and research in Oxford.

-Born in Sydney on 18 July 1923, Barry spent his early childhood in central western New South Wales, and developed there that love for the outback which had so profound an influence upon his life.
+Born in Sydney on 18 July 1923, Barry spent his early childhood in central western New South Wales, where he developed a love for the outback which had a profound influence on his life.
 He was dux of his correspondence school and later of Shore in Sydney.
-From 1941 until the end of the War he served with the RAAF as a wireless operator, and survived one forced landing in the sea.
-He entered Trinity College in 1946, graduating in Arts with First Class Honours in History in 1948.
-Then followed two years at St John’s College, Morpeth, NSW, from which he graduated with First Class Honours in Theology.
+From 1941 until the end of the War he served with the RAAF as a wireless operator, surviving a forced landing in the sea.
+He entered Trinity College in 1946, graduating in Arts with first-class honours in history in 1948.
+Then followed two years at St John’s College, Morpeth, NSW, from which he graduated with an honours degree in Theology.

-He was ordained by the Bishop of Bathurst in 1950, and as Brother Timothy served with the Brotherhood of the Good Shepherd in ministering in the far inland of New South Wales.
-In 1952 he proceeded to Oxford as Lucas-Tooth Scholar, graduating DPhil from Christ Church in 1955.
+He was ordained by the Bishop of Bathurst in 1950, and as Brother Timothy served with the Brotherhood of the Good Shepherd in ministering in the inland of New South Wales.
+In 1952 he proceeded to Oxford as Lucas-Tooth Scholar, taking his doctorate (DPhil) at Christ Church in 1955.
 Barry then returned to the Brotherhood and served until 1961 as priest-in-charge of Bourke.
-The joy of these Brotherhood years never left him, and many a later University vacation saw him reverting to the role of a bush pastor as he happily relieved some outback priest.
+The joy of these Brotherhood years never left him, and many a later university vacation saw him revert to the role of a bush pastor as he filled in for a number of outback priests.

-In 1961 a significant new era began for him, when he was called to the Chaplaincy of Trinity College.
+In 1961 he was called to be the Chaplain of Trinity College, Melbourne.
 His was a most notable ministry, not only to the College but to the University and the general community.
 Within the Anglican Church, and beyond, he was widely known, not only for his scholarship and the originality of his mind, but also for his great priestly qualities.
-Warm, vital, spontaneous, with a rich sense of fun, he was a man of remarkable influence, deeply involved with persons and causes and much loved.
+Warm, vital, spontaneous, with a rich sense of fun, he was a man of remarkable influence, deeply involved with people and causes, and much loved.

-Barry's main field of study was historical and liturgical, with a special interest in Christian initiation.
-He was a consultant member of the Anglican Liturgical Commission.
+Barry's main fields of study were historical and liturgical, with a special interest in Christian initiation.
+He had spent time in France examining new forms of worship, some of which he introduced to the Chapel at Trinity.
+He was also a consultant member of the Anglican Liturgical Commission.
+His premature death in 1970 was widely lamented, leading to a call for donations to found this lectureship in his memory.

 Past Lectures

-Bob Derrenbacker began as Frank Woods Associate Professor in New Testament and Dean of the Trinity College Theological School at the beginning of 2019.
+Bob Derrenbacker began as Frank Woods Associate Professor in New Testament and Dean of the Trinity College Theological School in 2019.
 He was formerly President of Thorneloe University, an Anglican college federated with Laurentian University in Sudbury, Ontario, Canada.
 Bob's lecture was titled 'And he went out and wept bitterly': A socio-cultural reading of Peter's denial in Matthew 26:69–75.

 Trinity alumna Kay Goldsworthy was installed as the 8th Archbishop in Perth in February 2018, becoming the first woman in the world to be given the title of Archbishop within the Anglican communion.
 Prior to that, in 2017, she became a member of the Order of Australia (AO).
 On 22 August 2018 she returned to Trinity to deliver an address about women’s leadership in the Anglican church in Australia.
 Kay prompted the audience to consider how successful leadership by women is measured and the way the theological landscape is changing across the country.